A Thousand Kisses Deep (film)

 A Thousand Kisses Deep is a 2011 film directed by Dana Lustig and based on a screenplay by Alex Kustanovich and Vadim Moldovan.
 The film, starring Dougray Scott, Jodie Whittaker and Emilia Fox, is a fantastical thriller about a young woman who, via time-travel, pieces together the events that led to her own death.

 The film premiered at the 2011 Raindance Film Festival in the United Kingdom and was released in June 2012 in the United Kingdom and Ireland.
 The film was released in the United States on DVD and digital platforms on 6 August 2013 by Osiris Entertainment.

 Plot

-Mia Selva (Jodie Whittaker) witnessed an old woman living upstairs commit suicide by jumping from their mansion flats.
-At the pavement, where the woman's body lies, Mia discovered pieces of a torn photograph of Ludwig Giroux (Dougray Scott), her ex-lover.
-As the photo was never given to anyone besides Mia, she decided to take a look in the old woman's flat after bribing Max (David Warner), the building's kindly caretaker.
+Mia Selva witnesses an old woman living upstairs commit suicide by jumping from their mansion flats.
+At the pavement, where the woman's body lies, Mia discovered pieces of a torn photograph of Ludwig Giroux, her ex-lover.
+As the photo was never given to anyone besides Mia, she decided to take a look in the old woman's flat after bribing Max, the building's kindly caretaker.
 Before entering the old woman's flat, Max demanded Mia should not touch anything, while she promised she wouldn't.
 There, she discovered many of her personal belongings, including her family photo, her pill containers, and a letter, with a television showing the time 2046.

-Mia was convinced this was a reflection of her own future.
+Mia realizes the old woman was herself.
 Despite Max's warning, she took out the letter.
 Max was upset and took Mia with the flat lift, which encompassed the ability to travel back and forwards through time.
 With the lift, Mia was able to revisit the most significant stages of her life, with the hope she could stop the event from happening.

-Firstly, she visited her younger self, who was deeply in love with Ludwig but also abused by him.
-Ludwig was a married trumpeter, who performed in the pub "Harmony".
+First, she visits her younger self, who was in a passionate but abusive relationship with the much-older married trumpeter Ludwig Giroux, who performs in the pub "Harmony".
 He was going to leave Mia as he claimed he was going to New York City to restart his music career.
-Mia tried to help her younger self and her future through sabotaging the relationship by telling the truth to Stella, Ludwig's wife.
-After leaving the pub, she confronted her younger self.
+Mia tries to help her younger self and her future through sabotaging the relationship by telling the truth to Stella, Ludwig's wife.
+After leaving the pub, she confronts her younger self.
 Mia tried to convince young Mia to leave Ludwig by showing the letter to her.
-Young Mia refused, claiming she was able to handle her own life.
+Young Mia refusses, claiming she was able to handle her own life.
 Returning to her flat, Mia was confronted and sexually teased by Ludwig but witnessed by her younger self.
-Shocked, young Mia ran away but was hit by a car.
+Shocked, young Mia runs away but is hit by a car.